Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Josephson current and 0- oscillations.

-{\emph {Josephson current and 0-$\pi$ oscillations.}}---The Andreev refection is described by an incoming electron with spin up from top layer and an out coming hole with spin down from bottom layer, which causes the Josephson supercurrent.
-The full junction can then be described by the Bogoliubov–de Gennes (BdG) Hamiltonian in the Nambu basis $(\psi,\psi^{\dagger})^T$ as
+The Josephson supercurrent is mediated by an Andreev reflection process involving an incoming spin-up electron from the top layer and an outgoing spin-down hole from the bottom layer.
+The full junction can be described by the Bogoliubov–de Gennes (BdG) Hamiltonian in the Nambu basis $(\psi,\psi^{\dagger})^T$ as

 where $\hat{h}_{\alpha}(x)=-i v^{\alpha}_{f}\partial_x \sigma_0+ V(x)\sigma_z$, and $\sigma$ defined in the subspace $(\psi^t_{\uparrow},\psi^b_{\downarrow})^T$.
 Here $\alpha=\pm 1$ denote the right and left movers of the electrons. $v^{\alpha}_{f}=2\alpha \sqrt{\mu \lambda}\cos\theta_i$ is the fermi velocity and $\theta=\arctan(k_y/k_x)$ measures the injection angle.
 To be specific, we assume that the Fermi energy $\mu$ is identical between the superconductor and the weak link ($\mu_s=\mu_N=\mu$), resulting in $v_{f,s}=v_{f,w}=v_{f}$.
 In our calculations we adopt the temperature dependence of $\Delta_s$ with $\Delta_s(T)=\Delta_s \tanh(1.74\sqrt{T_c/T-1})$ and $\Delta_s=1.76k_B T_c$.